syvita/sypool/README.md

 the only trust is that we use the bitcoin to mine. basically everything else is automated and trustless through the contract

 ## ok but how does it *really* work

+**warning: nerdy bits ahead**

+L3's pool is not unique in that it is primarily controlled by a smart contract. however, it is unique in how it verifies contributions cross-chain through hashing, merkle roots and some other cool stuff. big s/o to [Jude](https://github.com/jcnelson) at the Stacks Foundation for how this works. he wrote the majority of the functions that the pool uses to verify contributions.

+### from start to finish

+first, a user that wants to contribute bitcoin hashes a `secret` with `SHA512`. this is generated in the UI client-side for ease-of-use. this hash is then added to the `hash-map`  in the smart contract through the public function `register-hash`. once they've done this, the hash is stored along with the `tx-sender`, in this case, the Stacks address the user wants their rewards to be redeemable to.

+once the smart contract call confirmed and is ok, the user sends a bitcoin transaction to add their bitcoin to the pool's publicly known BTC address with `secret` in the `OP_RETURN` output of the transaction. this can be from any bitcoin address or key, and doesn't have to be one tied to the Stacks address.

+once *that* confirms on the BTC chain, the user calls the `reveal-hash` function with the transaction, a Merkle proof and `secret`. this function verifies that:
+1. the transaction was mined on the Bitcoin chain
+2. `secret` is registered in `hash-map` that was stored in the first step
+3. the transaction pays out to the known pool BTC address that's used to mine. if all of those return ok, the contract extracts how many sats were added to the pool and mints that amount of P3 fungible tokens to the `tx-sender` in `hash-map`.

+cool. all done. and now for the (relatively) simpler mining process. the bitcoins that are sent to the pool are then transferred to Stackers to try to win the ability to mine the block. if the miner wins this lottery against other miners, the miner gets the block reward and all transaction fees in that.

+the miner also will mine microblocks when it has won a block, which you can read more about [here](https://docs.blockstack.org/understand-stacks/mining#transaction-fees), along with other cool stuff for mining.

+when the miner gets the rewards, it creates a transaction in that block that immediately sends the STX rewards to the smart contract. over time, these will average out and make it so each user of the mining pool makes a healthy profit.

+also i needa work out how the 5% fee will be taken, that's still a WIP :)